 - MisConnex Ratio

 Evergreen KPIs are vital.
 Most airliners understand them easily.
-And since they are kind of standard, they help to compare or benchmark your operations with other airlines.
+And since they are standard, they help to compare or benchmark your operations with other airlines.

 Of course, you can also have Evergreen KPIs that are relevant to your airline only.
-Probably a specific KPI you set up years ago that became an integral part of monitoring your operations.
+For example, probably a specific KPI you set up years ago that became an integral part of monitoring your operations.

 Therefore, you should dedicate roughly 60% of your KPIs on your dashboard to evergreen KPIs.